berenslab/fundus_image_toolbox/1_read_more/Readmore_utilities.md

 - **ImageTorchUtils**: Image manipulation based on Pytorch tensors. <br>
     Example usage:
     ```python
-    from fundus_utilities import ImageTorchUtils as Img
+    from fundus_image_toolbox.utilities import ImageTorchUtils as Img
     # Functions can be chained together.
 The final output is accessed via the `.img` attribute.
     # Load an image as an RGB tensor
     image = Img("path/to/image.jpg").to_tensor().img